Enjoy Onondaga Creek

 Spencer Street Data

-Where is there public access to launch or take out a boat on Onondaga Creek?
+Where is there public access to kayak (or canoe) on Onondaga Creek?

-We have found reliable access at the following four points along the creek, though it is important to confirm your take-out point is available before every trip.
+We have found reliable access at the following five points along the creek, though it is important to confirm your take-out point is available before every trip.
 Because Onondaga Creek is channeled and fenced through the city, it can be difficult to safely enter or exit the water between Ballantyne Ave and West Genesee Street.
-When boating Onondaga Creek, you should plan to enter / exit the water before Ballantyne Ave or after Franklin Square.
 If you aren’t sure of your ability to safely and comfortably boat from Ballantyne to West Genesee (approx. 5 miles/90 minutes) skip the trip.

-Access to the creek can be found under the north / east side of the Dorwin Ave bridge.
-Be careful, as the limestone pathway can be quite slippery.
+Access to the creek can be found under the north / east side of the Dorwin Ave bridge using a fence gate that’s typically open.
+Be careful, as the limestone slab pathway that extends into the water can be quite slippery.
+Street parking is generally available on Brookside Drive.

 Boating signage at Dorwin Ave access point